jesseDMoore1994/bloom_filter/README.md

 ## How to run the project

-First, make sure the project has been built using the project above.
+First, make sure the project has been built using the steps above.

 From the root of the project, navigate to the built binaries.